Skip to main content

 subtract

-Subtract count.
+Subtract counts.
 Both inputs and outputs may be zero or negative.

 Args: